 Physiologic dead space can also result from shunt or low ventilation/perfusion (V/Q) if patients cannot increase their minute ventilation appropriately.
 The physiologic dead space normally is about 30 to 40% of tidal volume but increases to 50% in intubated patients and to >70% in massive pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more , severe emphysema, and status asthmaticus Status asthmaticus Ventilatory failure is a rise in PaCO2 (hypercapnia) that occurs when the respiratory load can no longer be supported by the strength or activity of the system.
 The most common causes are severe... read more .
 Thus, for any given minute ventilation, the greater the dead space, the poorer the carbon dioxide elimination.

 Increased carbon dioxide production, as occurs with fever, sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more , trauma, burns Burns Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
 Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more , hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more , and malignant hyperthermia Malignant Hyperthermia Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more , is not a primary cause of ventilatory failure because patients should increase their ventilation to compensate.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more , and malignant hyperthermia Malignant Hyperthermia Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more , is not a primary cause of ventilatory failure because patients should increase their ventilation to compensate.
 Ventilatory failure associated with these problems results only when the ability to compensate is compromised.

-Hypercapnia lowers arterial pH (respiratory acidosis Respiratory Acidosis Respiratory acidosis is primary increase in carbon dioxide partial pressure (Pco2) with or without compensatory increase in bicarbonate (HCO3−); pH is usually low but may be near normal.
-Cause... read more ).
+Hypercapnia lowers arterial pH (respiratory acidosis Respiratory Acidosis Respiratory acidosis is primary increase in carbon dioxide partial pressure (Pco2) with or without compensatory increase in bicarbonate (HCO3−); pH is usually low but may be near... read more ).
 Severe acidemia (pH < 7.2) contributes to pulmonary arteriolar vasoconstriction, systemic vascular dilation, reduced myocardial contractility, hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
-There are... read more , hypotension, and cardiac irritability, with the potential for life-threatening arrhythmias.
+There... read more , hypotension, and cardiac irritability, with the potential for life-threatening arrhythmias.
 Acute hypercapnia also causes cerebral vasodilation and increased intracranial pressure, a major problem in patients with acute head injury.
 Over time, tissue buffering and renal compensation can largely correct the acidemia.
 However, sudden increases in PaCO2 (partial pressure of carbon dioxide) can occur faster than compensatory changes (PaCO2 rises 3 to 6 mm Hg/minute in a totally apneic patient).

 The predominant symptom of ventilatory failure is dyspnea Dyspnea Dyspnea is unpleasant or uncomfortable breathing.
 It is experienced and described differently by patients depending on the cause.
 Although dyspnea is a relatively common problem, the pathophysiology... read more .